Donated Dental Services

 Eligibility is determined based on a completed written application and phone interview by the DDS referral coordinator.
 During the interview process, the applicant will be asked questions pertaining to income, expenses and other pertinent factors to determine financial need as well as services required.

-When a patient is accepted into the program, he/she is put on a waiting list until a volunteer participating dentist becomes available.
+When a patient is accepted into the program, he/she is put on a waiting list until a participating volunteer dentist becomes available.
 The number of individuals on the waiting list varies by county.

 The Dentists Who Volunteer